-The first grade book has counting to 100, counting by 2’s, 5’s, 10’s, counting money, telling time, etc. This was just what my son needed.
+The first grade book has counting to 100, counting by 2’s, 5’s, 10’s, counting money, telling time, etc. This was just what my son needed, a great tutoring program.
 He’s excited he’s doing first grade math with the help of a math tutor which has worked out great.

 You may find that reading, writing, and math is plenty for beginning kindergarten, but there are fun ways to add in other subjects.

 We recently found a fun Kindle app (I think they have it for tablets too) called Stack the States.
 It’s a really great way to learn the state names, capitals, state shapes, flags, etc.

 I actually purchased it for my fourth grade boys but my five-year-old loves it too.
 He’s learned a lot about the states just in the couple of days since I got it.

 There is another app for learning countries call Stack the Countries.
 We downloaded that one too.

 People homeschool science in a variety of ways.
 I don’t use a curriculum for science with my kindergartener.
 There are tons of fun science experiment ideas on Pinterest.
 Here is the board where I pin the fun ideas I find.

 One fun way to explore science is by observing nature.
 We have ordered many kits from Insect Lore over the years.
 They have a great Live Butterfly Garden we’ve done many times.
 We’ve also tried Ladybug Land.
 They also have a fun Roly-Poly Playground.

 Art projects are a great way to add variety to your day.
 A quick search on Pinterest will bring up hundreds of ideas for easy art projects to do with your child.
 We love to do seasonal projects centered around the time of year or holidays.